Samenx/Chess/README.md

 7. castling

-it does not have a bot or AI yet! but it coming Soon
+it does not have a bot or AI yet! coming Soon

-to play and download the game: https://samen05.itch.io/simple-chess
+ play and download the game: https://samen05.itch.io/simple-chess